(Answers to the questions below are mostly quotes from the Google Help pages)

 Users can access Google Drive in their web browser and can also download the Drive application to their Mac, PC, Android or iOS devices to seamlessly access files across any of these devices.
-Each user will have 5GB of included storage space for their Google Drive.
-Documents in the Google Document format do not count against this 5GB quota.
+Each user will have unlimited storage space for their Google Drive.
+Documents.

 The Google Drive online interface looks similar to the Google Documents List you're used to, with a few key differences:

 Collections are now called Folders.